Close Menu

 In Utah, you can apply for Medicaid in person, by mail, or online.
 When the Department of Workforce Services (DWS) receives you application, they will contact you by mail or phone.
 DWS may need more information to determine if you qualify for Medicaid.
 DWS will also tell you the type of paperwork you will need to provide, like a birth certificate.

-• Click to apply for Utah Medicaid Online
+• Apply for Utah Medicaid Online

 • By Mail